Wyndham Lewis: Return to painting (1936–1941)

 After becoming better known for his writing than his painting in the 1920s and early 1930s, he returned to more concentrated work on visual art, and paintings from the 1930s and 1940s constitute some of his best-known work.
 The Surrender of Barcelona (1936–37) makes a significant statement about the Spanish Civil War.
 It was included in an exhibition at the Leicester Galleries in 1937 that Lewis hoped would re-establish his reputation as a painter.
-After the publication in The Times of a letter of support for the exhibition, asking that something from the show be purchased for the national collection (signed by, among others, Stephen Spender, W. H. Auden, Geoffrey Grigson, Rebecca West, Naomi Mitchison, Henry Moore and Eric Gill) the Tate Gallery bought the painting, Red Scene.
-Like others from the exhibition, it shows an influence from Surrealism and de Chirico's Metaphysical Painting.
+After the publication in The Times of a letter of support for the exhibition, asking for something from the show to be purchased for the national collection (signed by, among others, Stephen Spender, W. H. Auden, Geoffrey Grigson, Rebecca West, Naomi Mitchison, Henry Moore and Eric Gill) the Tate Gallery bought the painting, Red Scene.
+Like others from the exhibition, it shows an influence from Surrealism and Giorgio de Chirico's metaphysical painting.
 Lewis was highly critical of the ideology of Surrealism, but admired the visual qualities of some Surrealist art.

-During this period, Lewis also produced many of his most well-known portraits, including pictures of Edith Sitwell (1923–1936), T. S. Eliot (1938 and 1949), and Ezra Pound (1939).
-His 1938 portrait of Eliot was rejected by the selection committee of the Royal Academy for their annual exhibition and caused a furore, when Augustus John resigned in protest.
+During this period Lewis also produced many of his most well-known portraits, including pictures of Edith Sitwell (1923–1936), T. S. Eliot (1938 and 1949), and Ezra Pound (1939).
+His 1938 portrait of Eliot was rejected by the selection committee of the Royal Academy for their annual exhibition and caused a furore.
+Augustus John resigned in protest.

-World War II and North America (1941–1945)
+Second World War and North America (1941–1945)

-Lewis spent World War II in the United States and Canada.
-In 1941, in Toronto, he produced a series of watercolour fantasies centred on themes of creation, crucifixion and bathing.
+Lewis spent the Second World War in the United States and Canada.
+In 1941 in Toronto he produced a series of watercolour fantasies centred on themes of creation, crucifixion and bathing.

 He grew to appreciate the cosmopolitan and "rootless" nature of the American melting pot, declaring that the greatest advantage of being American was to have "turned one's back on race, caste, and all that pertains to the rooted state."
-He praised the contributions of African-Americans to American culture, and regarded Diego Rivera, David Alfaro Siqueiros, and José Clemente Orozco as the "best North American artists," predicting that when "the Indian culture of Mexico melts into the great American mass to the North, the Indian will probably give it its art."
+He praised the contributions of African Americans to American culture, and regarded Diego Rivera, David Alfaro Siqueiros and José Clemente Orozco as the "best North American artists," predicting that when "the Indian culture of Mexico melts into the great American mass to the North, the Indian will probably give it its art."
 He returned to England in 1945.